isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/education.md

       a. **Safe distancing**.
 Safe distancing measures for tuition and enrichment are:

-        i.
-Students: Centres must ensure safe distancing between students by putting up appropriate floor demarcations and/or physical barriers, e.g. using safety tape.
+        i.	<u>Students</u>: Centres must ensure safe distancing between students by putting up appropriate floor demarcations and/or physical barriers, e.g. using safety tape.
 There must also be strict separation between students in different classrooms at all times, with no intermingling.
           <br>I.	As a default, centres must ensure that all students maintain safe distancing of at least 1m at all times, with strictly no physical interaction between students.
           <br>II.
 If it is not possible to apply 1m safe distancing between students and some interaction is unavoidable, centres may instead organise students into groups of no more than two students, with strictly no physical interaction or intermingling between different groups.
 Centres must strictly maintain a minimum of 1m spacing between pairs, although MOE advises 2m spacing between pairs as a best practice.

-        ii.
-Tutors/instructors: They can move between pairs.
+        ii.	<u>Tutors/instructors</u>: They can move between pairs.
 However, contact should be transient, and they should remain at the front of the class as much as is practicable.

-        iii.
-Capacity: No single room within a centre should hold more than 50 persons, including tutors/instructors, even as the above measures are adopted.
+        iii.	<u>Capacity</u>: No single room within a centre should hold more than 50 persons, including tutors/instructors, even as the above measures are adopted.

         iv.
 Centres are also reminded that per MOM’s guidelines for workplaces, there should be no cross-deployment across worksites.
 More information on prevailing workplace SMMs can be found on the [MOM website](https://www.mom.gov.sg/covid-19/requirements-for-safe-management-measures){:target="_blank"}.